SRH603/ARMaze/README.md

 # ARMaze
-A AR game I spent hours developing one boring afternoon :)
+An AR game I spent hours developing one boring afternoon :)

 Made with Unity 2018.4.36 and Vuforia pack